Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ![missing image](Images/Image_024.png)

-Here the estimated throughput is 28 MSPS instead of the expected 100 MSPS.
+Here the estimated throughput is 28 MSPS instead of the expected 125 MSPS.
 You can use Vitis Analyzer to track the reason of this throughput reduction.
-Here it is very easy to see that the input stream feeds the data @250 MSPS instead of the 800 MSPS that were expected in the graph.
+Here it is very easy to see that the input stream feeds the data @250 MSPS instead of the 1000 MSPS that were expected in the design.
 The reason is that the input bitwidth is 32 bits at a rate of 250MHz (default value) as can be seen at the end of the FIRchain.h file.

 ## Stage 4: Increasing PLIO bitwidth and re-generate

 Solving this problem is fairly easy.
 Navigate inside the **FIRchain** sub-system.
-Get the **PLIO** block from **Xilinx Toolbox / AI Engine / Interface** or just type **plio** in the canvas.
+Get the **PLIO** block from **AMD Toolbox / AI Engine / Interface** or just type **plio** in the canvas.
 Double-click on the new block and specify:

 - **PLIO width (bits)**: 128
 - Check **Specify PLIO frequency**